Floor Conveyors

 - Stop the system in a controlled manner

-- Turn off the control system
+- Switch off the control system

-- Turn on the main switch
+- Activate the main switch

 Special Notes

-- The material being conveyed must rest securely
+- Conveyed material must be securely positioned

-- Pay special attention to transfer points
+- Monitor transfer points closely

 Maintenance and Inspection